 At Mountain Shadows golfers will be thrilled by Scottsdale’s great golf climate, a thorough short-game challenge, and all the breathtaking views and stunning scenery of authentic Sonoran desert golf — all at a fraction of the cost of other courses in the area.
 The course is easily walkable; riding carts and pull carts are available.
 Since debuting in 2017, its been recognized by ‘golf.com’ as one of the “13 Best Par-3 Courses in America”.

-A brand new era of golf at the Phoenician-Scottsdale began in the fall of last year after the resort’s thirty year-old golf routing underwent a total renovation.
+A brand new era of golf at the Phoenician-Scottsdale began in 2018 after the resort’s thirty year-old golf routing underwent a total renovation.
 Drawing upon the notion that, perhaps, ‘less is more’ golf course architect, Phil Smith, was selected to transform the club from a 27-hole facility to an 18-hole golf course.

 Based in Scottsdale, Ariz., Smith had previously executed numerous high-profile renovations for local courses including TPC Scottsdale’s Stadium Course and Desert Mountain’s Cochise, Geronimo and Renegade courses.
 Additionally, Smith had worked on many other Troon Golf projects over the years, including multiple re-workings at Troon North.Smith’s Phoenician renovation project, which encompassed a full 10 months to complete, took apart the original three nine’s (Desert, Canyon, & Oasis) that Ted Robinson designed in 1988, and created one new, cohesive 18-hole golf course with a natural rhythm and flow while maintaining the superb reputation and quality that The Phoenician established over the past 30 years.
 The new, redesigned course opened on November 1, 2018.
 During Smith’s renovation every green was rebuilt and resurfaced with new hybrid Bermudagrass.